Deep in the coastal bushlands above Stanwell Park, a hidden jewel can be found. Mt Mitchell could be the best kept secret of the Northern Illawarra.

 Suitable for competent & intermediate walkers with at least average fitness.
-It’s a medium-hard walk with a 250 metre elevation, along cliff faces, with no fencing.
+It’s a medium-hard walk with a 250m elevation, along cliff faces, with no fencing.

 If you’re feeling the need to improve your hiking skills and gain the confidence for more difficult walks then why not join us on one of our Wilderness Escapes?
 You’ll probably find some new hiking mates too!